-- 1. Prove that a closed subset of a compact space is compact. - 2.
-Prove that a compact subset of a Hausdorff space is closed. (give a counterexample in the non-Hausdorff space. - 3.
-Prove the sequence lemma. - 4.
-Give the theorem that if X is locally path connected then the components and path components are the same. - 5.
-Give the theorems of comparison of the topologies of function spaces - 6.
-Show that for a compact Hausdorff space the composition map is continuous and give the definition and the theorem involving $\mathcal{C}(X \times Z, Y)$ and $\mathcal{C}(Z, \mathcal{C}(X, Y))$ - 7.
-Sketch a proof of how the composition of paths gives a group structure to homotopy classes of loops. - 8.
-State the Brouwer fixed-point theorem. - 9.
-Prove that homotopy equivalent spaces have isomorphic fundamental groups. - 10.
-State the Path Lifting Lemma for covering maps. - 11.
-State the Seifert-van-Kampen Theorem - 12.
-State the Classification Theorem for surfaces. - 13.
-State and prove that the fundamental group of an n-wedge of S^1 s is \mathbb{F}n .
+- 1. Give the theorems of comparison of the topologies of function spaces - 2.
+Show that for a compact Hausdorff space the composition map is continuous and give the definition and the theorem involving $\mathcal{C}(X \times Z, Y)$ and $\mathcal{C}(Z, \mathcal{C}(X, Y))$ - 3.
+Sketch a proof of how the composition of paths gives a group structure to homotopy classes of loops. - 4.
+State the Brouwer fixed-point theorem. - 5.
+Prove that homotopy equivalent spaces have isomorphic fundamental groups. - 6.
+State the Path Lifting Lemma for covering maps. - 7.
+State the Seifert-van-Kampen Theorem - 8.
+State the Classification Theorem for surfaces. - 9.
+State and prove that the fundamental group of an n-wedge of S^1 s is \mathbb{F}n . - 10.
+State the General Lifting Lemma. - 11.
+State and prove the universal property of a universal covering map.
+You may assume the 2 out of 3 Lemma 80.2 and the general lifting Lemma. - 12.
+State the theorem about regular covers as quotients. - 13.
+State the theorem about existence covering spaces corresponding to a subgroup H of the fundamental group.
+(Also give the correspondence).